hselimt/HST-WINDOWS-UTILITY/README.md

 **If you plan to remove OneDrive with this tool, make sure to disable all backup features first.
 Otherwise, essential folders that OneDrive is backing up will be deleted**

 ### System Management
-- **Restore Point Creation**: Manually create system restore points to ensure you can revert changes if needed
+- **Restore Point Creation**: Automatically create system restore points to ensure you can revert changes if needed
 - **Registry Optimization**: Apply registry tweaks
 - **Task Scheduler Management**: Disable unnecessary scheduled tasks
 - **Windows Updates Control**: Disable Windows updates